DMS-99/CoffeeBot/README.md

 <img width="1429" height="767" alt="image" src="https://github.com/user-attachments/assets/4701624a-e0ed-4ba9-b168-f03946551f35" />

+//
 **How to use the CoffeeBot when everything is set up:**

 Preparations (pictures below):
 1) Grind 15g of coffee beans
+	- Our final grinding size for a 250ml V60 brew: 16 clicks from 0 with the chestnut c3 grinder
+ 	- Overview grinding sizes chestnut c3: https://honestcoffeeguide.com/timemore-c3-grind-settings/ (Individual Finetuning recommended)
 3) Fill the gooseneck kettel to the max marking
 4) Pre-wet the filter and the V60
 5) Put the coffee into the V60